taublast/LightNavigation/README.md

 # LightNavigation for .NET MAUI

 A subclassed `NavigationPage` bringing custom animated transitions and page lifecycle events.
 To use for implementing custom navigation scenarios.
+Android, iOS, MacCatalist, Windows, .NET9.

 ## 🚀 Features